-I I'VE ALWAYS WANTED TO ASK . . .
+I I'VE ALWAYS WANTED TO ASK...

-Q: "Our credit group just circulated the agenda for our next meeting and it includes a discussion of extended credit terms.
+Q: "Our credit group just circulated the agenda for our next meeting and it includes a discussion of extended credit terms requested by a customer.
 Is there anything I should do to prepare for that discussion?"